TWENTY-20/youtrack-custom-printout/README.md

-# YouTrack App Starter
+# YouTrack Custom Printout
-Once installed into [JetBrains YouTrack](https://www.jetbrains.com/youtrack/), this App provides a Drawio-Editor for editing diagrams.
+Once installed into [JetBrains YouTrack](https://www.jetbrains.com/youtrack/), this App provides a multiple opportunities to customize a printable pdf of an issue.

 ### Installation